jplalor/jplalor.github.io/content/openai.md

 But it's unlikely that you will say "OK!" and be done with it.
 Why?
 Because you are a human!
-You are not a news-injesting machine that simply takes in news uncritically.
+You are not a news-ingesting machine that simply takes in news uncritically.

 Your new skeptical approach to news written by an AI should really be your default method for reading the news, but that is a post for another time.